compleatang/Legal-Markdown-Sublime/README.md

 # [Source Code](https://github.com/compleatang/Legal-Markdown-Sublime)

-MIT License - (c) 2012 - Watershed Legal Services, PLLC
+MIT License - (c) 2013 - Watershed Legal Services, PLLC

 # TODO / Roadmap

 - [X] Integrate function to automatically build YAML frontmatter.
+- [X] Integrate Gem functionality to render the legal markdown to full markdown.
-- [ ] Syntax highlighting by forking SmartMarkdown's Template and/or making a .lmd tmlanguage.
-- [ ] Go to mixin in YAML header; go to mixin in the text. l. - as Constants; ll. - as def's; mixins - as keywords (def, if, etc.); clauses - as strings; yaml - as yaml syntax already is...
+- [ ] Syntax highlighting by forking SmartMarkdown's Template and/or making a .lmd tmlanguage.  l. - as Constants; ll. - as def's; mixins - as keywords (def, if, etc.); clauses - as strings; yaml - as yaml syntax already is...
-- [ ] Integrate Gem functionality to render the legal markdown to full markdown.
 - [ ] Integrate Pandoc.
 - [ ] Keymapings for `...?ASK?...` and `...?CONFIRM?...`
 - [ ] Form a checklist from questions in template